PMMON4privato/excel-microservice/README.md

 # Excel Microservice
+Microservice for Excel file manipulations using Apache POI.

+### Features
+- Use a JSON notation to inject string and number values into specific Excel cells and download the Excel file
+- Upload and use Excel templates during injection

-Microservice for Excel file manipulations using Apache POI and running on Spark Framework Below is summary of all possible API calls.
+Below is the description of all possible API calls.

 <br/>
 **1. Add Template**